tdfrost/traders-syndicate/README.md

 # traders-syndicate
-Next.js fronted website for a trading group.
+Next.js frontend website for a trading group.